 Footage of someone walking up a corridor to introduce Dr David Hubbard, a psychiatrist who is supposedly an expert on the psychology of skyjackers.
 Best!
 Speciality!
 Ever!
 Hubbard, (who looks like he could be Detective Nimoy’s angry captain) claims that Cooper was probably a former pilot who was also a complete loser.
 He backs up the ‘Vietnam’ theory.

 Detective Nimoy briefly brings up the possibility that Cooper simply died in the jump.
 Briefly.
 But then we go talk to a plaid-shirted woodsman hunting in the forest.
 People of North America, are you a plaid-shirted woodsman?
 Have an unusual story?
 Talk to In Search Of… They may or may not believe you, but they will always put you on television.

 The hunter (who is clearly trying to tell a hunting story while an off screen producer gestures for him to stay on topic) says that he found the label from an airplane emergency-door handle.
 A re-enactment of finding the label backs up his claim.
 He didn’t connect the label to Cooper at first, but later handed it over to the sheriff’s department.
-The hunter believes that Cooper died and that his label is evidence of that, which is interesting after Nimoy claiming it as evidence that Cooper lived.
+The hunter believes that Cooper died and that his label is evidence of that — which is interesting given that Nimoy claimed it as evidence that Cooper lived.

 Mugshot of a guy who was arrested on unrelated charges, briefly suspected to be Cooper, but exonerated.
-He doesn’t look much like the drawing of Cooper, so probably correct.
+He doesn’t look much like the drawing of Cooper, so probably correctly exonerated.
 Over footage of a sunset through a plane window, Nimoy says that Cooper’s identity is still a mystery.